Joseph Williamson Hawley(1836 - 1915)

 Before the Antietam Campaign:

 He was an instructor at the West Chester Academy (1857-60), then teller at the National Bank of Chester County.
-From West Chester, he recruited a company of troops and entered service in the 124th as Captain, Company A on 12 August, and was appointed Colonel of the Regiment on the 17th.
+From West Chester, he recruited a company of troops and entered service in the 124th Infantry as Captain, Company A on 12 August, and was appointed Colonel of the Regiment on the 16th.

 In the Antietam Campaign:

 He was wounded in the neck in combat in the Cornfield early on the morning of September 17th, and was succeeded by Major Haldeman in command.

 After the War:

 He was first cashier in the bank of Isaac Haldeman (father of the 124th's Major) - the First National Bank of Media, organized 22 February, 1864.
 In 1894 he was elected President of the Bank, and served as such to December 1906.
-He was also President of the Springfield Water Company, supplying that suburb of Philadelphia.
+He was also President of the Springfield Water Company, supplying the suburb of Philadelphia.
 He was awarded a US government pension of $15 in March 1882, then living in Media, citing a gunshot wound to the left side of his neck.
 He was at "Pennsylvania Day" at Antietam on 17 September 1904, then President of the Battlefield Commission dedicating and transferring battlefield monuments to the US Government.

 « Search for Another Participant